neilstephens/MiniPlex/README.md

    -F <log filename>,  --log_file <log filename>
      Log filename.
 Defaults to ./MiniPlex.log

+   -S <size in kB>,  --log_size <size in kB>
+     Roll the log file at this many kB.
+Defaults to 5000

+   -N <number of files>,  --log_num <number of files>
+     Keep this many log files when rolling the log.
+Defaults to 3

    -x <numthreads>,  --concurrency <numthreads>
      A hint for the number of threads in thread pool.
 Defaults to detected